 Beginning in the spring semester of a student’s junior year and extending through high school graduation, College Match delivers services through a combination of workshops and counseling by specially trained College Match advisers.
 These advisers replicate what is available to help students in more affluent schools and homes make informed decisions about college enrollment.

-While CMP targets a relatively small percentage of high school students, those students represent the “low hanging fruit” of the large population that is struggling to reach and complete college.
-By helping low-income and first-generation students choose a college that best meets their needs, MDRC hopes that the lessons learned will support efforts to help a much larger student population make wise college choices in the future.
+While CMP targets a relatively small percentage of high school students, those students represent an overlooked segment of the large population that is struggling to reach and complete college.
+MDRC hopes that the lessons learned in helping these low-income and first-generation students choose colleges that best meet their needs will support efforts to help a much larger student population make informed college choices in the future.
 Moreover, CMP’s highly personalized approach may ultimately prove more cost-effective than passive, technology-driven college advising strategies.
 At a minimum, MDRC believes there is value in rigorously testing and comparing a variety of approaches to combat the undermatching problem.